BichHoang8968/pgspider/README.md

 * Modification
     User can modify data at Multi-Tenant table by using INSERT/UPDATE/DELETE query.
-    For INSERT feature, PGSpider will choose 1 alive node that supports INSERT feature to INSERT data.
+    For INSERT feature, PGSpider will use round robin method to choose 1 alive node that supports INSERT feature and is the next to the previous target as rotation to INSERT data.
     For UPDATE/DELETE feature, PGSpider will execute UPDATE/DELETE at all alive nodes that support UPDATE/DELETE feature.
-    PGSpider can support both Direct and Foreign Modification.
+    PGSpider supports both Direct and Foreign Modification.
+    PGSpider supports bulk INSERT by using batch_size option.
+    - If user specifies batch size option, we can get batch size from foreign table or foreign server option.
+    - If batch_size is 1, tell child nodes to execute simple insert.
+Otherwise, execute batch insert if child node can do.
+    - If batch_size is not specified by user on multi-tenant table, automatically calculation based on batch size of child tables and the number of child nodes using LCM method (Least Common Multiple).
+      If batch size is too large, we use the limited value (6553500) as batch size.
+      PGSpider distributes records to data sources evenly, not only for one query but also for many queries.

 * Parallel processing
     PGSpider executes queries and fetches results from child nodes in parallel.